Last Update: 2/7/19

 - Broken bottles in the aisle (like pickles, mayonnaise, peanut butter)

-- Bags that have been opened with contents tossed into the aisle (cookies, chips, etc.)
+- Bags that have been opened with contents tossed into the aisle (cereal, cookies, chips, etc.)

 - Nuts, seeds, or candies dropped out of display bins.

-In Florida, slip and fall accidents in grocery stores are covered by our “premises liability” law; if an injured person can meet the law’s requirements of proof for a claim, then Florida law will hold the grocery store or supermarket or corner grocery owner or operator liable for the injured person’s damages, for things like:
+In Florida, slip and fall accidents in grocery stores are covered by our “premises liability” law.
+This means, if an injured person can meet the proof requirements, then Florida law will hold the grocery store, supermarket or convenience store owner liable for the injured person’s damages, including:

 - pain and suffering,